Rho-mu/Project-4-Raytracer-/README.md

 I haven't fixed most of the problems I was having before.
 Refer to Known Errors for Project 3.
 I feel like I implemented refraction and reflection correctly.
 I understood all of the math and how to put it into code.
 I also understood the recursion and think I implemented that correctly.
-Basically, I'm pretty sure that I did everything new for this project except new parsing.
+Basically, I'm pretty sure that I did everything new for this project except the new parsing.
 I added new variables for parsing, but ended up hard-coding them.
 Also, I was able to at least get an output.data file that was colored completely with the background color, but I must've done something toward the end of the project that screwed it up, because I haven't gotten that result since.